BAkinmarin/bible-quiz-game/README.md

 > Option for user to input username to scoreboard for future reference and comparison with other users.

-> Audio feedback corresponding to user interaction to enhance user experience.
+> Audio feedback corresponding to user interaction for an enhanced user experience.

+> High Scores saved in local storage for users to refer to previous user scores.

 ### Additional ideas
 > Create and add option for user to choose quiz game based on one of the 66 Books of The Bible.